TritonDataCenter/manta/docs/operator-guide/architecture.md

 which have been removed from the metadata tier.
 It is also responsible for removing metadata for finalized MPU uploads.

-When an object is deleted from the metadata tier in either dir-style or buckets-style Manta, the objects on disk are not immediately removed, nor are all references in the metadata tier itself.
+When an object is deleted from the metadata tier in either the Manta Directory API or Manta Buckets API, the objects on disk are not immediately removed, nor are all references in the metadata tier itself.
 The original record is moved into a new deletion record which includes the information required to delete the storage backing the now-deleted object.
 The garbage collection system is